Genivia/ugrep/README.md

            -X, --hex
                   Output matches in hexadecimal.
-This option is equivalent to the --binary-files=hex option.
-See also option --hexdump.
+This option is equivalent to the --binary-files=hex option with --hexdump=2C.
+To omit the match- ing line from the hex output, use option  --hexdump  instead  of -X.  See also option -U.

            -x, --line-regexp
                   Select  only those matches that exactly match the whole line, as